horan-geeker/nana/README_en.md

 you can use `Dockerfile` to build nana that located in project root directory

-* for convenience diff QA/Prod env, you need to execute `cp env.example.lua env.lua` and `env.lua` is ignored by git
 * `docker build -t nana .`
 * `docker run -p 80:80 --name=nana -v /host/path/nana:/app -d nana`, only develop environment need mount volume to `/app` and set `lua_code_cache off` in `docker/nginx/conf/nginx.conf` file